lavishlyinspired/documentation-theme-jekyll/datatypes-and-arrays.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: datatypes-and-arrays
-summary: These brief instructions will help you get started quickly with the solidity development.
+summary: These brief instructions will help you get started quickly with the solidity development
 ---